IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Optionally set the admin username and password for the application.
 When set, the application will prompt for this username and password when uploading videos/images, when resetting a video or an image.
 If the username and password are not defined, any visitor can upload videos/images for processing.

-1. If you already have Watson Visual Recognition or AlchemyAPI service instances you want to reuse, retrieve their API keys from the credentials and set the value in the form.
+1. If you already have Watson Visual Recognition or Natural Language Understanding service instances you want to reuse, retrieve their API keys from the credentials and set the value in the form.
 If you leave the field empty, the pipeline will create new service instances automatically.

 1. Click **Create**.